 - the snake could be ill

 You don’t have to fret and think you’ve got to invest in a cat or an owl to catch the mice for you.
-You can buy frozen mice online and they can be delivered right to your door.
+You can buy frozen mice online and have them delivered right to your door.

-Remember to buy small or large mice according to the size of your snake.
-Younger snakes are smaller and they won’t be able to swallow or digest the food that is too big.
+Remember to buy the right size mice for the size of your snake.
+Younger snakes are smaller and they won’t be able to swallow or digest food that is too big.

-There are many different color variations of the ball python, and the Banana Snake being one of the coolest and most popular.
+There are many different color variations of the ball python, with the Banana Snake being one of the coolest and most popular.
 And for good reason!